 Determination of Closure/Limitations: Use of unmanned aircraft within Harpers Ferry National Historical Park (HAFE) is not compatible with the mission of the park as detailed in the General Management Plan (2009) and Congressional Enabling Legislation (1944).
 Harpers Ferry National Historical Park was created to protect and preserve the natural and cultural resources and provide for public enjoyment.
 The natural soundscape, view shed, natural/cultural resources and visitor experience would be impaired by the noise and view of these modern devices.
 These devices would also impact the safety of our visitor population, motor vehicle traffic, and generally intrude upon visitors’ enjoyment of the park.

-9. Climbing Closed to Climbing are specific locations within Harpers Ferry National Historical Park In West Virginia:
+Closed to climbing are specific locations within Harpers Ferry National Historical Park.

 Climbing in the park may be suspended by the Superintendent to protect nesting peregrine falcons or any other management need deemed necessary by the Superintendent.